Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Applications to wind Riemannian structures and navigation

+Now, let us focus on the case of strong wind. i.e., $M=M_l$.
+In the compact case, the unique condition for the existence of Zermelo solutions is the assumption of precedence, and it is easy to find conditions ensuring it for any two points.

-However, it is easy to find conditions ensuring that any two points on a compact manifold $M$ can be always connected by a wind curve when the wind is strong: \begin{prop} Let $(M, \Sigma)$ be a wind Riemannian structure with strong wind.
-If $M$ is compact and the Lorentzian metric $-h$ is endowed with a timelike conformal Killing vector field then, for any couple of points $x_0, y_0\in M$, we have that $y_0\in I^{\pm}_\Sigma(x_0)$.
-Therefore, Zermelo navigation problem has always a solution for any couple of points. \end{prop} \begin{proof} By \cite[Th.
+\begin{prop} Let $(M, \Sigma)$ be a wind Riemannian structure with strong wind and compact $M$.
+If the Lorentzian metric $-h$ is endowed with a timelike conformal Killing vector field then $y_0\in I^{\pm}_\Sigma(x_0)$, for any couple of points $x_0, y_0\in M$.
+Therefore, Zermelo navigation problem has always a solution for any couple of points.

+In particular, such a vector field exists if the strong wind data $(g_R,W)$ satisfy that $W$ is Killing for $g_R$. \end{prop} \begin{proof} By \cite[Th.
 1]{sanche06} a compact Lorentzian manifold $M$ with a timelike conformal Killing vector field is totally vicious, i.e. the chronological future and past of every point $x_0\in M$ are equal to $M$.
-Since for a strong wind the chronological relation on $(M, -h)$ coincides with the precedence relation on $(M, \Sigma)$ (recall last part of Proposition~\ref{esalva}) the result follows.
-For the last assertion, apply Theorem~\ref{compactcase}-(i). \end{proof}
+Since for a strong wind the chronological relation on $(M, -h)$ coincides with the precedence relation on $(M, \Sigma)$ (recall last part of Proposition~\ref{esalva}) the result follows (the assertion on Zermelo follows from Theorem~\ref{compactcase}-(i)).
+For the last assertion, just notice that $W$ must be then also timelike and Killing for $-h$ (use \eqref{eh} with $g_R=g_0$, $\Lambda=1-g_R(W,W)$ and $\omega=-g_R(\cdot, W)$). \end{proof}